-Enrico Letta Fast Facts
+Enrico Letta Fast Facts | CNN

 October 2, 2013 - Letta’s coalition government survives a confidence vote by a healthy margin, with 235 senators voting in favor to 70 against.

+2015 - President of Associazione Italia ASEAN (Association of Southeast Asian Nations), which supports Italy in its business dealings with countries in southeast Asia.

-September 1, 2015-present - Dean of the Paris School of International Affairs at Sciences Po.
+September 1, 2015-March 2021 - Dean of the Paris School of International Affairs at Sciences Po.

+2016-present - President of the Jacques Delors Institute, an economic think tank founded by former European Commission President Jacques Delors and located in Paris.

+March 14, 2021 - Letta is elected the leader of the Italy’s centre-left Democratic party (PD).